amberitas17/SingaporeScienceCentre/README.md

 python yolov8_flask_api.py
 ```

-IMPORTANT:
-Edit the ip in features.tsx located in app/(tabs) to your current ip address
-const response = await fetch('http://192.168.1.10:5001/detect_base64',

 OTHER ISSUES AND POSSIBLE FIXES:
 - Install pip package on missing libraries
 - Set Terminal as Administrator